hotsh/nelumba/README.md

 :id           => The unique id that identifies this entry.
 :activity     => The activity this entry represents.
 Either a single string
-                 denoting what type of object this entry represents, or an entire Lotus::Activity when a more detailed description is appropriate.
+                 denoting what type of object this entry represents, or an entire Nelumba::Activity when a more detailed description is appropriate.
-:in_reply_to  => An Lotus::Activity for which this entry is a response.
+:in_reply_to  => An Nelumba::Activity for which this entry is a response.
-                 Or an array of Lotus::Activity's that this entry is a response to.
+                 Or an array of Nelumba::Activity's that this entry is a response to.
 Use this when this Activity is a reply to an existing Activity.
 ```